 - ¼ teaspoon kosher salt

-- Using a sifter (or a fine mesh strainer), sift the powdered sugar into a large glass bowl.
+- Sift the powdered sugar into a large glass bowl.
 This sifting will ensure there are no lumps in the sugar.
 Add the salt, and whisk.

 - In another small bowl, combine the vanilla extract and milk.
 Whisk them together.